About K-12 Dance Education

 State Certification for PreK-12 Education

 Credential, licensure, and certification requirements for PreK-12 education differ from state to state due to lack of standardization in terminology, state legislation and policies, and funding.
-To download a chart comparing the credential requirements for dance in the United States, click here.
+To download a the NATIONAL INDEX OF DANCE CREDENTIALS AND STANDARDS in the United States, click here.

 Evidence: A Report on the Impact of Dance in the K-12 Setting